SFLutombi/her-stories-voices-unlocked/README.md

 # 📚 HerStories — A Blockchain Marketplace for Women's Voices

-South African women's stories — whether novels, survival stories, or life lessons — are often undervalued or silenced.
+South African women's stories, whether novels, survival stories, or life lessons, are often undervalued or silenced.
 HerStories lets women publish, share, and monetize their words one chapter at a time.

 ## 🎬 Demo Video